makersacademy/CV/README.md

 #### Consultancy

 During my five year career at a high-end business consultancy, I worked on a team that advised clients on high-risk business engagements all over the world, as well as on cyber security best practice (where I discovered my love of programming).
-I prided myself on my ability work with absolutely anyone and on my drive to constantly improve and come out of my comfort zone.
+I prided myself on my ability to work with absolutely anyone, and on my drive to constantly improve and come out of my comfort zone.
 I also developed an analytical/problem-solving approach to the way I work.

 - During my time in the cyber security practice, the division grew from a side-project into the highest revenue-earning department at the company.
 - High experience in corporate/client engagements and project delivery.